 VI.
-Emergency surgery indications
+Immediate and urgent surgery.

-In diabetic patients, sometimes it is necessary to perform surgical procedures on an emergency basis
+In patients with diabetes, it is sometimes necessary to perform surgical procedures on an urgent or immediate basis.

-In these cases, it is necessary to exclude the possibility of peritoneal symptoms as a result of ketoacidosis accompanying the metabolic disorders of diabetes.
-Therefore, when symptoms of the so-called acute abdomen occur with accom-
+In these cases, it is necessary to exclude the possibility of peritoneal symptoms as a result of